Submissions

 1. The manuscript is written in Microsoft Word format.

-3. Title, Author's Identity, email, Affiliation, and Abstract are written in 1 column of Indonesian and English and are accompanied by keywords.
+3. Title, Author's Identity, email, Affiliation, and Abstract are written in 1 column in Indonesian and English and are accompanied by keywords.

-4. Paper size is A4 with Multiple Margin type: Normal, the width of the margins is 2.54 cm for the top, bottom, left, and right.
+4. The paper size is A4 with Multiple Margin type: Normal, the width of the margins is 2.54 cm for the top, bottom, left, and right.

 WRITING SYSTEM